Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Partial-Auth.md

 titles: transactionDetails
 -->

-The below table identifies the require parameters in the `transactionDetails` object.
+The below table identifies the required parameters in the `transactionDetails` object.

 | Variable | Type | Maximum Length | Description |
 | -------- | -- | -------------| --------- |